NSHipster/articles/2014-06-30-nsformatter.md

 ## Mass, Length, & Energy Formatters

-Prior to iOS 8 / Mac OS X 10.10, working with physical quantities was left as an exercise to the developer.
+Prior to iOS 8 / OS X Yosemite, working with physical quantities was left as an exercise to the developer.
 However, with the introduction of HealthKit, this functionality is now provided in the standard library.

 ### NSMassFormatter